based

 base start streaming-infra → resuming tmux session → provider: claude (opus) → memory loaded: 3 topics → context: 47 prior sessions

-base beam "run the migration" → sent to: streaming-infra
+base beam streaming-infra "run the migration" → sent to: streaming-infra

 base status streaming-infra claude 12m active dashboard codex 4m idle fleet-manager gemini 28m active